GoMatrixHosting/create-awx-system/docs/Installation_AWX.md

 # Setup DNS entry for it:

-Create 2 A/AAAA records for panel.example.org and monitor.example.org pointing to the AWX servers IP.
+Map an A/AAAA record for panel.example.org to the servers IP.

+Optionally:
+Map a CNAME record for rancher.example.org to panel.example.org.
+Map a CNAME record for monitor.example.org to panel.example.org.

 # Installation